Saturday, January 4, 2014

 Guess what happens.
 That's right, bad luck.
 First his dad falls off some stairs and into a coma.
 Then, in the least accurate part of the entire book, which is so lazily done it could be written by Dan Brown, Harry gets stung by a scorpion.
 His mom fixes this by rubbing alcohol on the wound.
 I own a scorpion.
 I have owned a pet scorpion for quite a while now.
 Scorpions don't work this way.
 Scorpions have never worked this way.
 They inject venom, not infect a tiny wound.
 Rubbing alcohol does nothing.
 I think the best part is, though, that the main character pieces the events together for the reader after being stung and seeing the scorpion.
 There's no need, for as long as you have the intelligence of a below-average five-year-old, you're smarter than Harry.

 Harry gets stuck in quicksand, Harry's mom is bitten by a snake, Harry points out some more strange animals, Harry faints.
 Then an archeologist, Nevins, wakes Harry up with smelling salts.
 Which he carries around with him.
 Perhaps to ward off the ugnogaflogashnarg, distant relative to the pig and toucan.
-Or perhaps to placate angry natives.
+Or perhaps he just faints a lot.
 M.D.
-Spencer doesn't elaborate.
-Nevins asks Harry to stay at his place, but Harry has bad memories of walking in on a friend's mom in the bathroom.
+Spenser doesn't elaborate.
+Nevins, a grown man, asks Harry to stay at his place, but Harry has bad memories of walking in on a friend's mom in the bathroom.
 He screamed.
 This was his tragic backstory.
 So, he stays at his own house.

 Harry decides that enough is enough and tries to bring the skull back, but is stopped by bandits.
 He kicks one in the shin and runs.
 Once the skull is safe, Harry's parents recover.
 In the most pointless part of the book, a coatimundi shows up.
 It's like a raccoon, but completely unrelatable if you don't live in the jungles of Tikal.
 The next day, his parents return, so he goes back to the Mayan king to steal a necklace.
 No bad luck shows up, so Harry figures it would be O.K. to climb a big temple.
 He's fine.
 But then, he gets hungry, and eats some random nuts he finds on the ground.
 He gets really sick, but it's not bad luck, it's just being moronic.
 What kind of dumb-ass eats nuts off the ground of a rainforest in South America?
 HOW DID YOU EVEN SURVIVE THIS LONG?